 The consolidated practice experience will provide you with the opportunity to apply your learned theory and practical skills in a school setting.
 Making connections between theory and practice is a vital aspect of learning; self-reflection and self-evaluation are important skills for continued professional growth and development.
 In addition to working in a school setting, you will post weekly entries in response to specific discussion topics on an online discussion forum.
 This online forum communication will provide an opportunity for critical reflection, thoughtful peer interaction and ongoing supervision by an assigned Stenberg College Forum Facilitator.

 Please click the course title below to scroll to the course description.

-You’ll receive Red Cross First Aid Certification in Cardiopulmonary Resuscitation (CPR), Health Care Provider (HCP) and Automated External Defibrillation (AED).
+You’ll receive Red Cross First Aid Certification in Cardiopulmonary Resuscitation (CPR) and Automated External Defibrillation (AED).
 This industry standard certification is valid for three years.

 Managing Hostile Interactions